levand/pedestal-lite-demo/README.md

-# purist
+# pedestal-lite-demo

 Demo of Pedestal in a plain 'ol lein-cljsbuild app.
+Platform for other experimental work related to 'lightening' Pedestal.

 ## License